-About the information we collect from you and why we do so.
+About the information we collect from you and why we ask for it

 When registering on the system we will ask you for some initial information allowing us to create an applicant account for you.